Postmedia Network: Criticism

-Ties to right wing politics
+Ties to right-wing politics

-In October 2018, in an opinion piece for National Observer, Davide Mastracci reported that CEO Andrew MacLeod had declared Postmedia's publication, the National Post, "insufficiently conservative".
-It was reported that in June 2019, Kevin Libin, who helped defeat a union drive at the National Post earlier that year, took the role of "executive editor (politics)" to "oversee or run federal political coverage in the Post as well as federal and provincial coverage in all of the chain’s metro daily broadsheets."
-Mastracci and Sean Craig of Canadaland argued this was to ensure the newspapers became more "'reliably' conservative."
+In October 2018, it was reported that CEO Andrew MacLeod had declared the company "insufficiently conservative".
+That resulted in Kevin Libin, who had played an active role in defeating a union drive at the paper earlier that year, taking charge of all political reporting and analysis in Postmedia newspapers to ensure the newspapers became more "reliably conservative."
+In June 2019, Kevin Libin, comments editor and editorials editor of the National Post and Financial Post and a founding editor of Western Standard, was assigned “executive editor of Postmedia politics".
+The role focuses on the coverage of federal politics in the National Post.
+In addition, it focuses on the coverage of federal and provincial politics in all of the dailies owned by Postmedia.

-In November 2019, Postmedia announced that 66% of its shares were now owned by Chatham Asset Management, an American media conglomerate which owns American Media, Inc. and is known for its close ties to the Republican party.
+In November 2019, Postmedia announced that 66 per cent of its shares were now owned by Chatham Asset Management, an American media conglomerate which owns American Media, Inc. and is known for its close ties to the Republican Party.

 Centralization Operations

 The creation of the Postmedia Network effectively concentrates more than 90 percent of all Canadian dailies and weeklies in one company, a fact lamented by J-Source, a Canadian media watchdog, in a 2015 online article.

-Margo Goodhand, a former Edmonton Journal editor-in-chief, wrote in a 2016 Walrus article that Postmedia executives were behind the outsourcing of Postmedia content to a site within an office in Canada for the sake of producing “Regina Leader-Post sports pages, Arts fronts for the Montreal Gazette, editorial pages for the Vancouver Sun”.
+Margo Goodhand, a former Edmonton Journal editor-in-chief, wrote in a 2016 Walrus article that Postmedia executives were behind the outsourcing of Postmedia content to a site within an office in Canada for the sake of producing "Regina Leader-Post sports pages, Arts fronts for the Montreal Gazette, editorial pages for the Vancouver Sun".
 In a 2020 article by The New York Times, it was reported journalists had attested that since Chatham Asset Management took over, Postmedia had centralized operations and cut staff so that its 106 newspapers were essentially clones of one another.